GovindPullagura/Meesho.com-clone/README.md

 Make your changes and commit them using git commit -am 'Add some feature' Push your changes to your fork using git push origin your-feature-branch Create a pull request to the main repository

-## Credits
-This project was created by Team Indi-Shop.
-The Team Members are

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.